spiral/docs/orm/repositories.md

 > All repositories are treated as immutable.

 ## Static Access
-If you wish to access record repository and selector using static functions use `Spiral\ODM\SourceTrait`.
+If you wish to access record repository and selector using static functions use `Spiral\ORM\SourceTrait`.

 ```php
 class User extends Record